 In order to construct a security policy that will neither be overlooked, nor ignored, it is necessary to make certain the security policy reflects realistic business goals and business values.
 Degree of protection must be balanced against cost, convenience, risk probability, and consequences of failure.

-Security controls shall be implemented on information systems, consistent with, and meeting or exceeding, applicable standards based on the information processed, stored or communicated on the system.
+Security controls shalt be implemented on information systems, consistent with, and meeting or exceeding, applicable standards based on the information processed, stored or communicated on the system.

-System-level access, use, and security policies may be declared as necessary to go beyond the Computer User Code of Ethics.
+System-level access, use, and security policies may he declared as necessary to go beyond the Computer User Code of ethics.

 Every employee, contractor, or other worker must understand the university’s policies and procedures about information security, and must perform his or her work according to such policies and procedures.
 Any person, group, or custodian accessing University information must recognize the responsibility to preserve the security and confidentiality of this information.
 Such information shall be used only for conducting University business or as appropriately authorized.
 Security controls may not be bypassed.